Centre of Excellence

 Consult Super-Specialist Doctors at CARE Hospitals

-Menstrual clots or blood clots in period blood are something that happens to a lot of women during their period.
-Doctors often refer to them as menstrual coagula.
-They're like jelly-like blobs of blood cells or tissues from the uterus lining and a protein called fibrin that helps blood clot.
-Menstrual clots can come in various sizes, shapes, and colors, ranging from small and inconspicuous to larger, more noticeable clumps.
+Menstrual clots (blood clots in period blood) are something that happens to a lot of women during their period.
+Doctors often called them menstrual coagula.
+They are like jelly-like blobs of blood cells or tissues from the uterus lining and a protein called fibrin that helps blood clot.
+Menstrual clots can be of various sizes, shapes, and colours, ranging from small and inconspicuous to larger, more noticeable clumps.
 The formation of menstrual clots is a normal part of the menstrual cycle for many women.
-Many of us may have a few questions surrounding menstrual clots: What are the reason for blood clots in periods?
+Many of us may have a few questions surrounding menstrual clots: What are the reasons for blood clots in periods?
 Do they denote something wrong in my body?
 When should I consult a doctor?
 Let us answer these questions one by one.

-For most of us, normalcy means period but no blood clots.
-It can be surprising and unsettling to notice thick globs of menstrual blood, but here's something reassuring: usually, blood clots are normal in period.
-They don't necessarily indicate a problem, although occasionally, it might be a sign of an underlying health condition.
-The human body has a built-in defense mechanism for menstrual clots' thick, jelly-like texture.
+For most of us, menstrual normalcy means period but no blood clots.
+It can be surprising and unsettling to notice thick globs of menstrual blood, but here's something reassuring: usually, blood clots are normal in periods.
+They don't necessarily indicate a problem, although occasionally it might be a sign of an underlying health condition.
+The human body has a built-in defence mechanism for menstrual clots' thick, jelly-like texture.
 This mechanism prevents too much blood from escaping.

 If you come across small clots happening occasionally, you do not need to worry about it.
-These smaller clots, appearing bright or dark red, are usually common in the menstrual cycle.
+These smaller bright or dark red clots are usually common in the menstrual cycle.

-On the other hand, if you regularly experience larger clots, exceeding the size of a quarter occurring more frequently, it could indicate an underlying medical condition.
+On the other hand, if you regularly experience larger clots that exceed the size of a quarter more frequently, it could indicate an underlying medical condition.

 Attributes |